 The park recommends the sand dunes at the Roadrunner Picnic Area or the Alkali Flat Trailhead.

-We chose the picnic area above ourselves, and didn’t have much competition with others interested in sand sledding.
+We chose the picnic area above and didn’t have much competition with others interested in sand sledding.
 We did see some folks on the way out with sandboards, another option for these hills.

-White Sands Picnic Areas
+Rest at the White Sands Picnic Areas.

 I’m not usually one to nerd out over picnic areas, but the ones set aside for relaxing and snacking at White Sands are pretty great.
 They’re shaded, even a little futuristic-looking, with elevated grills in case you’re here for a full meal.